惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Mr Morgan said overnight temperatures could also lead to further records being broken, making it 'uncomfortable for sleeping'.

-With temperatures predicted to soar to a 'historic' 35C today, the UKHSA and the NHS warned Britons to keep out of the sun - especially at the hottest time of the day, between 11am and 3pm.
+With temperatures soaring to a 'historic' 35C on Monday, the UKHSA and the NHS warned Britons to keep out of the sun - especially at the hottest time of the day, between 11am and 3pm.

 Temperatures did not fall below 19.4C at Kenley Airfield in south London overnight, provisionally breaking the previous May record of 18.9C set back in 1944.